-the Eighth Edition of Introduction to Programming Using Java,
+WELCOME TO Version 9.0 of Introduction to Programming Using Java,

-a free, on-line textbook on introductory
+a free, on-line textbook for introductory

-programming, which uses Java as the language of instruction.
+programming that uses Java as the language of instruction.
 This book is directed

 mainly towards beginning programmers, although it might also be useful for experienced

 programmers who want to learn something about Java.
-It is not meant to

-Earlier editions of the book are still available.
-See the preface for links to
+see the preface for links to

 You can the download this